-- A. After a sampling run check to confirm that all field forms are all accounted for in the project binder and that they are complete and legible.
-Use the survey run sampling site list to verify all forms are accounted for. - B. Next go into the SQUID database to confirm that station name, ID, and sampling date and time entered or uploaded are consistent with the field forms.
-Use the following procedure in SQUID: - Select the Projects tab. - Find the project and select View/Add Monitoring Locations. - Find your station and click on Sampling Events to find the sampling event that matches the field form.
-Correct if necessary and re-verify. - C. After following the steps above select the sampling event that matches your field form and confirm that all field data (field staff, collection equipment, media subdivision, sonde readings and flow condition) on forms are consistent with the database.
-Use the following procedure in SQUID: - Select the Details from the Sampling Event that matches your field form. - In the General tab confirm field staff, collection equipment, and media subdivision.
-Ensure that if a separate aluminum sample was collected this is indicated with a green check mark.
-Correct if necessary. - In the Field Measurements tab confirm sonde readings and flow condition rating.
-Correct if necessary and re-verify. - D. Confirm that RIDs are correct and associated with the correct analytical suite and activity type (e.g. routine sample, QA sample, etc.).
+- A. After a sampling run, confirm all field forms are accounted for in the shared electronic project folder, complete, and legible.
+Use the survey run sampling site list to verify all forms are accounted for. - B. In the SQUID database, confirm station name, ID, and sampling date and time, and comments entered or uploaded are consistent with the field forms.
+Enter any comments that were added to the field form after upload into SQUID.
+Use the following procedure in SQUID: - Select the Projects tab. - Find the Project and select View/Add Monitoring Locations. - Find the Monitoring Location and click on Sampling Events to find the sampling event.
+Correct entries as necessary and re-verify. - C. Select the sampling event that matches your field form and confirm all field data (field staff, collection equipment, media subdivision, sonde readings and flow condition rating) on forms are consistent with the database.
+Use the following procedure in SQUID: - Select the Details from the Sampling Event that matches your field form. - In the General tab, confirm field staff, collection equipment, and media subdivision are consistent with field form. - If a separate aluminum sample was collected, ensure a green check mark appears next to "Total AL sample filtered (10 micron) prior to SLD submittal". - In the Field Measurements tab, confirm sonde readings and flow condition rating.
+Correct entries as necessary and re-verify. - D. Confirm RIDs are correct and associated with the correct analytical suite and activity type (e.g., routine sample, QA sample, etc.).
 Use one of the following procedures in SQUID: